moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ## Standard directory structure and naming conventions

-The following is an example of how a team might build a data model whilst adhearing to the standard dbt project directory structure required to work with create-a-derived-table.
+The following is an example of how a team might build a data model whilst adhering to the standard dbt project directory structure required to work with create-a-derived-table.
 The Prison Safety and Security team have created a database called `prison_safety_and_security` in the `security` domain.

 - From the `mojap_derived_tables` dbt project, the hierarchy of directories must follow `models` -> `domain` -> `database`.
 The directory structure after this is arbitrary and can be chosen to suit your needs.
 However, we do recommend that you arrange your models into logical folders to make it easier for users to understand the code.
 - Models (`.sql` files) must be named by the database and table they relate to separated by double underscores, i.e., `<database_name>__<table_name>.sql`.
 This is because all models in the `models` directory must have a unique name..
 - **All** staging models should live in the `staging` domain regardless of business / service area.
 This is to maintain visibility of the data being used on create-a-derived-table.
-Access should be given to databases withing the staging domain, not the domain itself.
+Access should be given to databases within the staging domain, not the domain itself.

 Below is an overview of the whole create-a-derived-table folder structure.
 In the following sections we will go through each layer, covering in detail how we expect your project structure to look and our reasoning.